Brake rotors can get worn out from day to day application of the brakes.

 Normally the shaking will happen at a certain speed and then you can drive through it.

-However, wheels and tire problems should be taken very serious as they can cause high speed accidents from sudden loss of control from a blow-out or tire separation.
+However, wheels and tire problems should be taken very seriously as they can cause high-speed accidents from the sudden loss of control from a blow-out or tire separation.